- What is Section 194C of Income Tax Act?

 Whichever is earlier

-How is TDS calculated under section 194C?
+How is TDS calculated under Section 194C of Income Tax Act?

 For the purpose of deducting TDS, you must always consider the invoice value excluding any consideration for the purchase or sale of any materials or goods.
 Hence, consider only the service component excluding any value of goods.
 You must consider the following points while calculating the amount on which TDS must be deducted under section 194C: